The lSR products manufacturing process

 In an ideal production environment, the basic liquid injection molding machine should be as lean and as compact as possible.
 Secondary devices should be configured to address the needs of a particular project.

 The final filling will be done by expansion of the material during curing, so no cushion is needed.
-It is important not to fill the cavity completely as this is a main culprit for flashing Injection speeds should be set to optimize pressure during filling.
+It is important not to fill the cavity completely as this is the main culprit for flashing Injection speeds should be set to optimize pressure during filling.
 Again, due to its low viscosity, LSR flashes easily and must be molded under as low a pressure as possible.
 Packing pressures are generally low due to expansion during cure.
-Time forcomplete cure depend greatly on part thickness.
+The time for complete cure depends greatly on part thickness.

 Mold temperatures should be setaccording to the suggested range of the material supplier.
 Hotter molds will cure faster, so shorter cycles can be achieved.
 However, material flow during injection is easily affected by mold temperature, so it must not be so high that the material cannot flow effectively into the cavity.
 Part shrinkage is also dependant upon mold temperature and should be considered during R&D for new products.